christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 You've learned how to change the default value of a given type.
 However, this may be too coarse for your purpose: perhaps you have two mock methods with the same return type and you want them to have different behaviors.
-The `ON_CALL()` macro allows you to customize your mock's behavior at the method level:
+The `ON_CALL()` macro allows you to customize your mock's behavior at the target level:

 ```cpp
 using ::testing::_;